lanelayer/cli/README.md

-# VCR - Verifiable Container Runner
+# LaneLayer CLI

-Build and run **verifiable, deterministic containers** with RISC-V support and attestation.
+Build and run **HTTP server containers** for payments and intent execution on LaneLayer.

 ## ⚠️ Development Status